 Crème Brûlée

-Frenchies are downright sweet, so why not channel a French dessert when naming your pup?
+Frenchies are downright sweet, so why not channel a French dessert when naming your dog?
 Crème brûlée is a delicious custard treat topped by hard, caramelized sugar.
 The food’s color even matches the cream coloring of some French Bulldogs.

 French Toast